Losant/losant-docs/docs/university/course-four-workshop.md

 2. Choose the proper application
 3. Set “Water Pump 0” as the default value.

-Next, create a context variable for the name of the device.
+Next, create a context variable--it will be of type String--for the name of the device.
 This will be helpful later to see the name of the device we are currently viewing.

 ![Name Context Variable](/images/university/course-four-workshop/name-context-var.png)